Madhav2609/Renderware-Modding-Suite/CODING_GUIDELINES.md

 Handles all non-UI operations
 """

-from PySide6.QtCore import QObject, Signal from pathlib import Path
+from PyQt6.QtCore import QObject, pyqtSignal from pathlib import Path